edgedb/easy-edgedb/chapter5/index.md

 1. What do you think `select to_datetime(3600);` will return, and why?

-   Hint: check the function signatures above and see which one EdgeDB will pick when you enter 3600.
+   Hint: check the function signatures above (or [in the docs](https://www.edgedb.com/docs/stdlib/datetime#function::std::to_datetime)) and see which one EdgeDB will pick when you enter 3600.

 2. Will `select <int16>9 + 1.06n is decimal;` work?
 And if it does, will it return `{true}`?